aucad/aml-networks/readme.md

 ## Reproduce Paper Experiments

-The runtime estimates are for 8-core 32 GB RAM Linux (Ubuntu 20.04) machine.
-Actual times vary.
+The runtime estimates are for 8-core 32 GB RAM Linux (Ubuntu 20.04) machine, not using docker; actual times may vary.

 #### 1. Limited model queries